Information for patients

 To reduce risk you should:

-- Stay at least 1 metre apart, and sleep apart from, adults and older children for up to 13 days.
-Where this is not possible, you are allowed up to 15 minutes per day within 1 metre.
+- Try to stay at least 2 metres away from people, especially pregnant people and children, for up to 25 days.
+Where this is not possible then try to maintain a distance of at least 1 metre.
+You are allowed up to 15 minutes per day within 1 metre.

 Your urine will be radioactive, with additional radioactivity in sweat, mucus, and saliva for the first 4 days following treatment.